CouncilofLorien/counciloflorien.github.io/docs/cards/M/mathom-lore.md

 > Permanent-event
 >
 > {: .hero-resource-text .black-text .p-2 }
 > > Playable on a Hobbit at Bag End; tap the Hobbit.
 During the organization phase, bearer may tap to choose a minor item from your play deck or discard pile to place in your hand.
 Reshuffle your play deck if it was used.
-Bearer makes a corruption check.   “...anything that Hobbits had no immediate use for, but were unwilling to throw away, they called a mathom."_ ***---LotRI***
+Bearer makes a corruption check.   “...anything that Hobbits had no immediate use for, but were unwilling to throw away, they called a mathom."_ ***---&NoBreak;LotRI***
 >
 > {: .hero-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>